manojadhikari/Sweet-Circle/README.md

 This is a web based application that provides a commong platform for people to form communities.
 It is a convienient way to share/find information on events, jobs, housing and other topics with their community.
 Users can sign up using Google, Facebook, or their e-mail address.
 It is hosted on heroku.
 Click the link to play with a demo.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See the link:------------------ for to play with  live system.
 You can also clone the project in you machine and run it.
 To run perform the following steps:
 1. Clone the project in your machine.
 2. Install npm and node.js.
 3. Navigate to the root of downloaded project using terminal.